tomasohara/cajon/README.md

 # cajon
-Grab bag of shell script, etc. (i.e., "cajón de sastre" en español).
+Grab bag of shell scripts, etc. (i.e., "cajón de sastre" en español).
 This is an upgrade to shell-scripts.